Engineering

 EG 3349.
 Computational Methods for Engineering.
 3 Semester Hours.

 Introduction to numerical methods with emphasis on algorithm construction, analysis, and implementation to provide solutions to common problems formulated in science and engineering.
 Programming, round-off error, root finding for nonlinear equations, solutions of equations in one variable, interpolation and polynomial approximation, approximation theory, direct solvers for linear systems, numerical differentiation and integration, initial-value problems for ordinary differential equations and boundary value problems.
 Observe firsthand the issues of accuracy, computational work effort, and stability.
-Students will also be introduced to Finite Element Analysis and Computational Fluid Dynamic principals.
 (Fall) Prerequisites: EG1294, EG2346, and MT2332.

 EG 3353.
 Engineering Project Management.
 3 Semester Hours.